Florida SIRS Requirements (2026)

 - Windows and exterior doors.

-- Any other item with deferred maintenance or replacement cost exceeding $25,000 (indexed for inflation) whose failure would negatively affect items 1-7.
+- Any other item with deferred maintenance or replacement cost exceeding $25,000 (indexed for inflation) whose failure would negatively affect items 1 through 7.

 The study must be based on a visual inspection of the condominium property and must produce, at minimum, a baseline funding plan that keeps the reserve cash balance above zero while meeting expected repair and replacement obligations for these components over time.